rmjarvis/TreeCorr/README.rst

-TreeCorr is a package for efficiently computing 2-point correlation functions.
+TreeCorr is a package for efficiently computing 2-point and 3-point correlation functions.

 - The code is hosted at https://github.com/rmjarvis/TreeCorr
 - It can compute correlations of regular number counts, weak lensing shears, or